bridgecrewio/terragoat/README.md

 #### Create a GCS backend to keep Terraform state

-To use terraform, a Service Account and matching set of credentials are required.
+To use terraform, a Service Account and a matching set of credentials are required.
 If they do not exist, they must be manually created for the relevant project.
 To create the Service Account:
-1. Sign into your GCP project, go to `IAM` > `Service Accounts`.
+1. Sign in to your GCP project, go to `IAM` > `Service Accounts`.
 2. Click the `CREATE SERVICE ACCOUNT`.
 3. Give a name to your service account (for example - `terragoat`) and click `CREATE`.
 4. Grant the Service Account the `Project` > `Editor` role and click `CONTINUE`.